From Rhetorical Analysis to Evaluative Analysis - Three Levels of Evaluation

 It’s imperative that you bring in outside information and context.
 You must ask questions such as the following: Are the ideas presented accurate in light of outside context and research?
 Do they agree or are they at odds with practical observation, logic, case studies, and expert opinion?
 What crucial factors are included or left out?

-Analogy is used effectively throughout the essay “Venus, But Mostly Mars” because it delineates the focus on hostility and because it's connected to concrete examples and research.
-By starting with an analogy, Brown limits our perception to violent interaction, thus forcing us to see sexual relations as potentially violent: we go quickly from being in a peaceful place to entering a minefield where the partner or ally becomes the enemy (4).
+Brown’s analogy between gender relations and battle is used effectively throughout the essay because the analogy clarifies the focus on hostility and because it's connected to concrete examples and research.
+By starting with an analogy, Brown directs us to see sexual relations as potentially violent.
+She takes us quickly from a peaceful scenario to a minefield where the partner or ally becomes the enemy.
 This could be a problem if Brown was trying to define the nature of gender relationships in general, yet it isn’t a problem here since Brown’s topic is very specifically conflict in relationships.
-One could object that Brown should at some point examine the ways one can broker peace (using analogies drawn from career counselling, diplomacy, peacekeeping, etc.) yet Brown’s aim is to give a precise account of escalating conflict, not of the ways it can be prevented.
-Her battle of the sexes analogy also works well in terms of research, since she draws on five studies, ranging from 1950 to 2012, all of which show that hostility in relationships escalates incrementally.
-Brown emphasizes the findings of a 1995 study by Stokes (12), which is particularly convincing because it draws on the accounts of 300 couples over a ten-year period, is extensive (23 pages), includes statistical data, and has been cited by Thorpe (1999), Bowers and Weinstein (2001), and Konkle et. al. (2007).
-Brown also quotes Stokes effectively: “as the battle of the sexes heats up, couples draw from an increasingly gender-oriented arsenal that takes them further and further from the specifics of their relationship” (14).
-Brown uses this notion to explain and extend her analogy: in a minefield, one sees oneself in relation to a certain potentially explosive piece of ground, yet in a battlefield one loses one’s individuality and starts to operate on a broader plain (15).
-This ties into Brown's main argument: when one reacts violently, when one is on the battle plain of the relationship, one no longer sees the other as a person, but as one more soldier in an opposing horde (2).
-Brown’s essay is thus effective since she creatively illustrates and extends an analogy which helps us see how couples get "from the minefield to the plain" (24).
+One could object that Brown should at some point examine the ways one can broker peace, yet Brown’s aim is to give a precise account of escalating conflict, not of the ways it can be prevented.
+Her battle of the sexes analogy also works well in terms of research, since she draws on five studies, ranging from 1950 to 2019, all of which show that hostility in relationships escalates incrementally.
+Brown emphasizes the findings of a 2011 study by Stokes, which is particularly convincing because it draws on the accounts of 300 couples over a ten-year period, is extensive (23 pages), includes statistical data, and has been cited by Thorpe (2014), Bowers and Weinstein (2016), and Konkle et. al. (2017).
+Brown also quotes Stokes effectively: “as the battle of the sexes heats up, couples draw from an increasingly gender-oriented arsenal that takes them further and further from the specifics of their relationship.”
+Brown uses Stokes’ notion to explain and extend her own conceit: in a minefield, one sees oneself in relation to a nearby explosive piece of ground, yet in a battlefield one loses one’s individuality and starts to operate on a broader, more impersonal terrain.
+This ties into Brown's main argument: when one reacts violently, when one is on the battle plain of the relationship, one no longer sees the other in an immediate, personal way.
+There is less likelihood of a humane understanding.
+Rather, one sees the other as just another soldier in an opposing army.
+She said this because she’s a typical women.
+He said that because he’s a typical man.
+Brown’s essay is effective because she illustrates, extends, and supports her basic analogy, which simplifies the situation and helps us see how couples get "from the close dangers of a minefield to the distant devastation of a battle-field.”

 Three Levels of Evaluation